apurvapatel141092/sort-json-array/README.md

 * `array`: **{Array}** The array to be sorted.
 * `property`: **{String}**: The Property based on what the array should be sorted.
 * `order`: **{String}**: Pass 'des' if you want array to be sorted in descending order.
-Pass 'asc' if you want array to be sorted in descending order.
+Pass 'asc' if you want array to be sorted in ascending order.
 By default it will be sorted in ascending order.

 ## Examples